 2101 Orleans Avenue,

 The Carver Theater opened on September 29, 1950 with John Wayne in “The Sands of Iwo Jima” and “Unknown Island”.
-It was named after the famed negro educator and scientist George Washington Carver.
-It was built specifically to cater for a negro audience and was designed by Dallas based architect Jack Corgan.
+It was named after the famed African-American educator and scientist George Washington Carver.
+It was built specifically to cater for an African-American audience and was designed by Dallas based architect Jack Corgan.
 All seating was on a single floor.

 The Carver Theater closed around 1980.
 The building was last used as a health clinic until it was flooded by hurricane Katrina.
 The Carver Theater was renovated and reopened as a live performance venue on April 30, 2014.